-The exchange rates shown earlier in Tables 26-1 and 26-2 are known as spot rates, which means the rate paid for delivery of the currency "on the spot" or, in reality, no more than two days after the day of the trade.
+The exchange rates shown in Tables 17-1 and 17-2 are known as spot rates, which means the rate paid for delivery of the currency "on the spot" or, in reality, no more than two days after the day of the trade.
 For most of the world's major currencies, it is also possible to buy (or sell) currencies for delivery at some agreed-upon future date, usually 30, 90, or 180 days from the day the transaction is negotiated.
 This rate is known as the forward exchange rate.

-For example, suppose a U.S. firm must pay 500 million yen to a Japanese firm in 30 days, and the current spot rate is 115.1145 yen per dollar.
-Unless spot rates change, the U.S. firm will pay the Japanese firm the equivalent of \$4.344 million (500 million yen divided by 115.1145 yen per dollar) in 30 days.
-But if the spot rate falls to 100 yen per dollar, for example, the U.S. firm will have to pay the equivalent of \$5 million.
-The treasurer of the U.S. firm can avoid this risk by entering into a 30-day forward exchange contract.
-This contract promises delivery of yen to the U.S. firm in 30 days at a guaranteed price of 115.1145 yen per dollar.
+For example, suppose that a U.S. firm must pay 500 million yen to a Japanese firm in 30 days and that the current spot rate is 98.8600 yen per dollar.
+If spot rates remain constant, then the U.S. firm will pay the Japanese firm the equivalent of \$5.058 million (500 million yen divided by 98.8600 yen per dollar) in 30 days.
+But if the spot rate falls to, say, 90 yen per dollar, then the U.S. firm will have to pay the equivalent of $\frac{5}{(90 \text{ })} = 5.56$ million.
+If the spot rate increases to 109, the firm will pay only \$5/(109 ¥/\$) = \$4.587 million.
+The treasurer of the U.S. firm can avoid this variability by entering into a 30-day forward exchange contract.
+Suppose this contract promises delivery of yen to the U.S. firm in 30 days at a guaranteed price of 98.8100 yen per dollar.
 No cash changes hands at the time the treasurer signs the forward contract, although the U.S. firm might have to put some collateral down as a guarantee against default.
-Because the firm can use an interest-bearing instrument for the collateral, though, this requirement is not costly.
-The counterparty to the forward contract must deliver the yen to the U.S. firm in 30 days, and the U.S. firm is obligated to purchase the 500 million yen at the previously agreed-upon rate of 115.1145 yen per dollar.
-Therefore, the treasurer of the U.S. firm is able to lock in a payment equivalent to \$4.344 million, no matter what happens to spot rates.
-This technique is called "hedging."
+Yet because the firm can use an interest-bearing instrument for the collateral, this requirement is not costly.
+The counterparty to the forward contract must deliver the yen to the U.S. firm in 30 days, and the U.S. firm is obligated to purchase the 500 million yen at the previously agreed-upon rate of 98.8100 yen per dollar.
+Therefore, the treasurer of the U.S. firm is able to lock in a payment